sthbrx/sthbrx.github.io/content/blog/2017-01-30-centos-on-minsky.markdown

 ## Step 4: Creating a USB device and booting

-At this point, your IPMI console should be contain a Petitboot bootloader menu as illistrated below and you are ready to install Centos 7 on your server.
+At this point, your IPMI console should be contain a Petitboot bootloader menu as illustrated below and you are ready to install Centos 7 on your server.

 ![Petitboot menu over IPMI](/images/centos7-minsky/petitboot-centos7-usb-topmenu.png)